-Discuss the Article : Empty Words and Cans of Worms: Translating 'Do' and 'About' into French
+Learning Article : Empty Words And Cans Of Worms: Translating 'Do' And 'About' Into French

 When you try translating something and you need the dictionary for one word, don't necessarily jump on the first translation.
 What I'm suggesting is a lot more work, but it should help you understand what you are about to say (and avoid a blunder!).